mashi727/deepl-cli/README.md

 - [DeepL](https://www.deepl.com) for providing the excellent translation API
 - [pyperclip](https://github.com/asweigart/pyperclip) for clipboard functionality
+- All contributors who help improve this tool

-## Support
+## Changelog

-If you encounter any problems or have suggestions, please [open an issue](https://github.com/${GITHUB_USERNAME}/deepl-cli/issues).
+### v0.1.0
+- Initial release with core translation functionality
+- Clipboard support
+- File input/output
+- Configuration management
+- Comprehensive error handling
+- Usage monitoring with quota warnings

 ---

 **Note**: This is an unofficial client for the DeepL API.
 It is not affiliated with DeepL SE.

+## Support

+If you encounter any problems or have suggestions, please [open an issue](https://github.com/${GITHUB_USERNAME}/deepl-cli/issues).

+⭐ If you find this tool useful, please consider giving it a star on GitHub!